d0tTino/Culture/docs/testing.md

 `requirements.in` whenever dependencies change.
 The development requirements include `pytest-xdist` for parallel execution, `pytest-asyncio` for asynchronous tests, `requests` for HTTP utilities, and `numpy>=2` for compatibility with certain examples.

+If these optional packages are not installed, running `pytest` directly will raise warnings because `pytest.ini` specifies `-n auto` and `asyncio_mode=strict`.
+Use `scripts/run_tests.py` instead, which automatically detects available plugins and strips those options.

 ## Test Markers and Suite Structure

 Tests are categorized using pytest markers: